MariuszKaminski/Milestone-Project-3/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organization.
+    1. As a First Time User I can clearly distinugish the main sections of the web app's home page, the header with the app's name as well as buttons for registration and login.
+Below there is a search section and furter down a simple food item list.

-    2. Aa a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    2. As a First Time User, I can perform searches and have access to such data as available stock size.
+    3. As a First Time User, I've been able to register and create my profile giving me access to more advanced functionalities.

 -   #### Returning Visitor Goals

+    1. As a Returning User, I've been able to log into the app.
+    2. As a Returning User, while being logged in I've been able to add, delete and edit particular food items as needed.

 -   #### Frequent User Goals

+    1. As a Frequent User, I'm aware that all the data in the app is stored in a cloud storage service and can be accessed only by authorized staff.
+    2. As a Frequent User, I've been able to quickly update the just by clicking an item in the list and inputing figures in appropriate field.

 ### Further Testing
 -   Black box testing schedule.
 [View](https://docs.google.com/document/d/1Xp4ro9cAy7-rdSsMTUlwHNvY8mwdun3R/edit?usp=sharing&ouid=113273292568686929472&rtpof=true&sd=true)